A woman in a café swipes her credit card in a portable card reader.

 How to swipe your credit card correctly

 When making a purchase at a store, typically there’s a small payment terminal that faces the customer.
-This is a card reader and will allow you to complete your transaction without needing to give your card to the cashier.
 To swipe your credit card correctly:

-• If the card reader has a slot on the side, move the magnetic strip through the card reader slot from top to bottom.
+• If the card reader has a slot on the side, quickly move the magnetic strip through the card reader slot from top to bottom.

 Wrong ways to swipe your credit card